Rawr0/nwwatch/README.md

 5. start New World

-6. run the script using `python3 .\nwwatch.py`.
+6. run the script using `python .\nwwatch.py`.
 Events enabled within config.py will automatically trigger when the queue threshold (defined in config.py) is met

 Once you've done initial setup, you can jump straight to Step 5 going forward.